superfly/docs/reference/private-networking.html.md

 ##### Dealing with Defaults

 A default `region` and `name` will be used if they are not provided to the create command.
 In most cases, this is fine.
 However, the default generated name will start with `interactive-*` which are filtered out of DNS (because of the sheer volume of them) and subsequently can't be queried with `_peer.internal` or `<peername>._peer.internal`.
-If you wish to interact with your peer via it's name, be sure to specify it when creating.
+If you want to interact with your peer via it's name, then you need to specify a name when you create the tunnel.

 First, look up available regions by running `fly platform regions`.
 Select a region with a check mark in the Gateway column.